 Alicia Menendez is a Principal Research Scientist in the International Projects department at NORC and Research Associate Professor in the Harris School of Public Policy Studies at the University of Chicago.

-Menendez has published her research and evaluation work in many peer-reviewed journals and has taught numerous courses for undergraduate and graduate students, executive programs, practitioners, teachers, and others.
+Menendez has published her research and evaluation work in many peer-reviewed journals and has taught numerous courses for undergraduate and graduate students, executive programs, government officials, practitioners, teachers, and others.

-Among the countries where Menendez has conducted research and evaluations are Argentina, Brazil, Canada, Chile, Ghana, Guatemala, Ethiopia, India, Malawi, Mongolia, South Africa, Tanzania, Uganda and Zambia.
+Among the countries where Menendez has conducted research and evaluations are Argentina, Brazil, Canada, Chile, Ghana, Guatemala, El Salvador, Ethiopia, France, India, Jordan, Malawi, Morocco, Nepal, Mongolia, South Africa, Tanzania, Uganda and Zambia.